quist00/carpentries.org/_posts/2022/05/2022-05-05-workbench-beta.md

 <figure style="text-align: center">
   <img src="{{ site.urlimg }}/blog/2022/05/styles-url.png"
-   alt="cartoon representation of the styles version of a lesson with the url pattern underneath" width="40%"/>
+   alt="cartoon representation of the styles version of a lesson with the URL pattern underneath" width="40%"/>
   <img src="{{ site.urlimg }}/blog/2022/05/workbench-url.png"
-   alt="cartoon represntation of the workbench version of a lesson with the url pattern underneath" width="45%"/>
+   alt="cartoon represntation of the workbench version of a lesson with the URL pattern underneath" width="45%"/>
   <figcaption>
   The styles and Workbench versions of the websites will live in parallel at separate URLs during the first two stages of the Workbench beta phase
   </figcaption>